-Seventeen of the twenty-six Swiss cantons are German-speaking, four French-speaking (Vaud, Geneva, Neuchâtel, and Jura), one is Italian speaking (Ticino), three are bilingual French and German (Fribourg, Berne, and Valais) and one is trilingual Romansh, Italian and German (les Grisons or Graubünden).
+Seventeen of the twenty-six Swiss cantons are German-speaking, four are French-speaking (Vaud, Geneva, Neuchâtel, and Jura), one is Italian speaking (Ticino), and three are bilingual French and German (Fribourg, Berne, and Valais) and one is trilingual Romansh, Italian and German (Les Grisons or Graubünden).

 A multilingual country

 The Romansh language

 The only genuinely bilingual community is also the smallest, the Romansh people in Grisons.
 According to the latest figures, all Romansh-speaking citizens, around 60 000 speak German, and many have at least some understanding of Italian or French.

 Bilingual school system.

 The world’s oldest and most successful bilingual school system is one neglected accomplishment of this multilingual situation.
-The use of two languages in schools in Romansh areas came about in the nineteenth century when German became more relevant, due to the improved accessibility of the valleys and immigration of German-speaking citizens (and tourists).
+The use of two languages in schools in Romansh areas came about in the nineteenth century when German became more relevant due to the improved accessibility of the valleys and the immigration of German-speaking citizens (and tourists).

-Since 1880, the constitution of the canton recognised the three languages, Italian, German and Romansh.
+Since 1880, the canton’s constitution recognised three languages, Italian, German and Romansh.
 The communes determine the use of languages in schools.

 Romansh is a language in its own right.
-The roots go back to Celtic tribes and the Roman Province of Raetia (Prima) with Chur (Curia) as the most important (later Episcopal) city.
-(Vulgar) Latin fused with the native (Celtic) language to become gradually Romansh.
+The roots go back to Raethian tribes, the Roman Province of Raetia (Prima) and Chur (Curia) as its capital (and later Episcopal) city.
+(Vulgar) Latin fused with the native language to become gradually Romansh.

 The (slow) process of Germanisation gradually isolated the Romansh speaking communities in their valleys.
-The Alemmani immigrated from the north from the second half of the fifth century.
-German-speaking immigrants from the Upper-Valais, nowdays known as Walser, settled in the 13th and 14th centuries.
+The Alemmani immigrated from the north in the second half of the fifth century.
+German-speaking Upper Valais immigrants, now known as Walser, settled in the 13th and 14th centuries.

-Every delegate in the parliament of the canton was entitled to use the Romansh, German or Italian language.
+Every delegate in the canton parliament was entitled to use the Romansh, German or Italian language.
 Documents were recorded and printed in these three languages.
-The reality was less rosy, however, and German became the dominant language.
+However, the reality was less rosy, and German became the dominant language.

 The use of Romansh

 The so-called Romansh Renaissance in the last decades of the nineteenth century and the creation of private and governmental bodies to promote, educate and use the Romansh language and culture are efforts to stop the decline of this unique language, probably the most direct link with (vulgar) Latin.